A hybrid classical-quantum algorithm for solution of nonlinear ordinary differential equations: Hybrid Classical-Quantum Approach for Walsh-Hadamard Transform

 \subsection{Computational Complexity}

 The computational complexity of the classical Fast Walsh-Hadamard Transform~\cite{geadah1977natural} for an input vector of size $ N $ is of the order of $ \mathcal{O} (N \log_2(N)) $ additions and subtractions.
-On the other hand, in our proposed hybrid classical-quantum algorithm the Walsh-Hadamard transform for an input vector of size $ N $ involves computations of $ \mathcal{O}(N) $ additions, multiplications and square roots.
-In order to make a more precise comparison of the performances of the classical and the hybrid algorithms, consider an input vector of size $ N $ such that each of the $ N $ components is $ K $ bits.
-Since the addition or subtraction of two $ K $ bits numbers is of the order of $ \mathcal{O}(K) $ using the elementary school algorithms of addition and subtraction with carry and borrow, respectively, the classical Fast Walsh-Hadamard Transform will be of the order of $ \mathcal{O}(N \log_2(N) K)$.
-Next we note that the complexity of computing the square-root of a number is of the same order as that of multiplication using Newton's method.
-Since multiplication of two $ K $ bits number if of the order of $ K\log_2(K) $ as given by Harvey-Hoeven algorithm~\cite{harvey2021integer}, our proposed hybrid classical-quantum algorithm, Algorithm \ref{alg_QWHT}, is of the order of $ \mathcal{O}(N K \log_2(K))$.
-It follows that for a fixed $ K $ our proposed algorithm is of the order of $ \mathcal{O}(N) $, whereas as mentioned earlier, the classical Fast Walsh-Hadamard Transform is of the order of $ \mathcal{O}(N \log_2(N)) $.
+Here we will show that our proposed hybrid classical-quantum algorithm for computing the Walsh-Hadamard transform has a complexity of $ \mathcal{O}(N) $.

+In order to make a more precise comparison of the performances of the classical and the hybrid algorithms, we consider an input vector of size $ N $ such that each of the $ N $ components is $ K $ bits, and provide a relevant estimate of the complexity.
+Since the classical Fast Walsh-Hadamard Transform~\cite{geadah1977natural} for an input vector of size $ N $ is of the order of $ \mathcal{O} (N \log_2(N)) $ additions and subtractions and the addition or subtraction of two $ K $ bits numbers is of the order of $ \mathcal{O}(K) $ (using the elementary school algorithms of addition and subtraction with carry and borrow), respectively, the classical Fast Walsh-Hadamard Transform will be of the order of $ \mathcal{O}(N \log_2(N) K)$.